 Next, you can go about setting up a traditional IRA or Roth IRA (Individual Retirement Account).

-If your employer does not offer any type of retirement savings plan, this is a great place to start.
-These account types also have their own tax advantages, which is another reason they are good investments for beginners.
+If your employer does not offer any type of retirement savings plan, an IRA is a great place to start.
+These account types also have their own tax advantages, which makes them particularly beginner-friendly.
 There is a contribution limit for these that you should be aware of, though.

 3. Open your own brokerage account

-Once you've leveraged the tax advantage accounts you are eligible for, you can open a regular brokerage account.
+Once you’ve fully leveraged the tax-advantaged accounts you are eligible for, you can also open a regular brokerage account.
 It will allow you to invest any extra money you have after you have maxed out your tax-advantaged accounts.

-Keep in mind that while a regular brokerage account is a taxable account, you don't have to pay any taxes until you actually sell your investments.
-These types of taxes are called Capital Gains Tax.
+Keep in mind that while a regular brokerage account is a taxable account, you don’t have to pay any taxes until you actually sell your investments.
+These types of taxes are called capital gains taxes.